spertuzz/SimplePhysJS/docs/README.md

   - Two types of rigidbodies: `Ball` and `Polygon`.
     - Triangulation by ear-clipping is used to support concave polygons as well as convex ones.
   - Massless rigidbodies are also supported, and these are used as static objects.
+- **`Spring` class:** A distance-based spring constraint.
+  - Applies forces (both linear and angular components).
+  - Placed between two ends which can be rigidbodies or static points.
+  - Modifiable resting length and spring constant.
 ### Simulation
 - Collisions between all types of rigidbodies with ranging elasticity (restitution).
   - Collisions are detected using the SAT (Separating Axis Theorem)
+- Some distance-based constraints like springs.
-- 'Tweakable' variables to change interactions and performance, like ways to change the timescale, gravity vector, and the amount of physics steps performed on each frame.
+- 'Tweakable' variables to change interactions and performance, like ways to change the timescale and gravity vector.
 - 'Headless' design: The actual engine is completely separate from anything else.
   - The project also features a `renderer` and `simulation` file to actually render and view different simulations.